MistaSee/ChatGP-TA/README.md

 ## Usage

-ChatGP-TA operates on a command-based system.
+AI-TA operates on a command-based system.
 Here are some of the commands you can use:

 - **/config**: Configure the AI's settings, including educational level, learning style, tone style, location, and language.
 - **/lesson [topic], [duration]**: Generate a lesson plan on a specified topic for a specified duration.